 Most warrantees only applies to printers bought from authorized dealers.
 Never buy a printer new or used from a second-tier shop such as an unauthorized seller on ebay.
 A customer bought a brand new Epson sealed in the box off ebay.
 It died in under a week.
 Epson is refusing to honor the warranty since they say the seller was not authorized to resell it.
 The customer is now pursuing the ebay guarantee.
 If that fails, she will attempt to charge it back on her credit card.
 Had she bought it from an authorized Epson dealer (Staples, Officemax, BestBuy, etc), she would have gotten her replacement the next day.
 There are also folks who buy a printer, remove the cartridges and then sell it on ebay without ink.

-If you are looking for a top-of-the-line, professional photo printer, The Canon Pro100 prints in 8 colors to sizes up to 19 x 13.
+If you are looking for a top-of-the-line, professional photo printer, The Canon Pro100 (about $400) prints in 8 colors to sizes up to 19 x 13.
 Cartridges are about $3.
-The printer is a $400 printer but until December there is a $200 rebate, plus a discount, bring the cost to an astonishing $136 at B & H. If you get their Payboo card, they will even refund the sales tax.
-Here is the link:

 If you are looking for a highly-rated photo-quality printer which can also be used as a regular printer and uses the cheapest cartridges at about 2.00, look at the Canon printers which use the CLI251 or CLI271 cartridges (though these printers have been discontinued).
-Also, take a look at the Maxify printers, like the MB2720 for $75 at Staples (printer is $100, then use code 20859 to save another $25), which use the PGI1200XL cartridges at about $5.
+Also, take a look at the Maxify printers, like the MB2720 for $100 at Staples or B&H, which use the PGI1200XL cartridges at about $5.
 These cartridges are triple the size of standard cartridges and yield about 1,000 pages, hence the Maxify name.